Sponsor and status

 Sponsor.
 Representative for Alabama's 2nd congressional district.
 Republican.

 Length: 5 pages

-This bill was introduced on May 1, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 1, 2007, in a previous session of Congress, but it did not receive a vote.

 May 1, 2007